-Its grayish-green leaves grow in dense clumps, and the plant produces pretty magenta flowers throughout its growing season, which lasts from early in the springtime until deep into the autumn.
+Its grayish-green leaves grow in dense clumps, and the plant produces pretty magenta flowers throughout its growing season, lasting from early spring to deep into autumn.

-Short-lived blossoms appear in rapid succession with old ones taking the place of new ones every day.
+Short-lived blossoms appear in rapid succession, with old ones replacing new ones every day.

 Deadheading is unnecessary.

 This native of Chile is tolerant of heat and likes full sun but is not at all frost tolerant and does best in hardiness zones no lower than USDA zone 9.

 Use Ground Cover Succulent Plants To Create A Water Saving Lawn Alternative

 All of the succulents included in this guide make a good ground cover on their own or in combination as they are all quite tough and able to withstand a wide variety of growing conditions.